This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Italy’s New Tender License Process for Online Gambling and Lotto

 Applicants must meet eligibility criteria, which include a need to demonstrate proven expertise in operating gaming platforms in the European Economic Area (EEA), the presence of a legal or operational headquarters in an EEA country and the ability to show revenues exceeding €3 million over the last two fiscal years.
-Licensees will have to implement responsible gaming measures including loss and time limits, as well as introducing some automatic messages to warn the consumer of the gambling session's duration and spending level when a preset limit is exceeded.
-Also, operators shall invest an amount equal to 0.2 percent of their GGR net of gambling taxes in responsible gaming campaigns.
+Licensees will have to implement responsible gaming measures including loss and time limits, as well as introducing automatic messages to warn the consumer of the gambling session's duration and spending level when a preset limit is exceeded.
+Operators will also be required to invest an amount equal to 0.2 percent of their GGR net of gambling taxes in responsible gaming campaigns.

-The most urgent activities which are currently undertaken by the applicants are
+The most urgent activities which are being undertaken by the applicants are:

 1. the subscription to the portal where the documents shall be lodged;